 - 1 Boot the device by using one of the following methods: - If the device is PXE-enabled, boot it from the Preboot Services Imaging Server.
-For more information, see Section 2.3.1, "Using Preboot Services (PXE)," on page 47. - Boot the device by using an imaging boot CD or DVD.
-For more information, see Section 2.3.2, "Preparing Imaging Boot CDs or DVDs," on page 47. - Boot the device from the ZENworks partition.
-For more information, see "Creating a ZENworks Partition" on page 56. - 2 Enter manual at the imaging maintenance mode (bash) prompt. - 3 At the prompt, enter img -dump to view the available partitions.
+For more information, see Section 2.3.1, "Using Preboot Services (PXE)," on page 45. - Boot the device by using an imaging boot CD or DVD.
+For more information, see Section 2.3.2, "Preparing Imaging Boot CDs or DVDs," on page 45. - Boot the device from the ZENworks partition.
+For more information, see "Creating a ZENworks Partition" on page 55. - 2 Select Manual Mode from Novell Preboot Services menu. - 3 At the prompt, enter img -dump to view the available partitions.
 Note the number of the partition where you will store the new image. - 4 Enter a command by using the following format:

+'''

+img -makel [-part=pNumber] /added_path/image.zmg [-comp=comp level]

+'''

-''' img -makel [-part=pNumber] /added path/image.zmg [-comp=comp level] where pNumber is the number of the partition to store the image in, and comp level is the amount of compression used when creating the image.
+where pNumber is the number of the partition to store the image in, and comp_level is the amount of compression used when creating the image.
 Specify any number from 0-9.
 0 means no compression.
 1 is the same as Optimize for speed.
 6 is the same as Balanced and is used by default if you do not specify this parameter.
 9 is the same as Optimize for space.
 (Optimize for speed takes the least amount of time but creates the largest image file.
 Optimize for space creates the smallest image file but might take a significant amount of time.
-Balanced is a '''

-compromise between compression time and image file size.)
+Balanced is a compromise between compression time and image file size.)
 Path and image are the path and filename of the new image relative to the partition root.
 If you omit the partition number, the local ZENworks partition is used.

-For details on other related img commands and parameters, see Appendix F, "ZENworks Imaging Engine Commands," on page 219.
+For details on other related img commands and parameters, see Appendix E, "ZENworks Imaging Engine Commands," on page 245.